Hunanbean/Papagayo-NGLipsyncImporterForBlender/README.md

 # Papagayo-NGLipsyncImporterForBlender
-# Grease Pencil Issue, but 3D still works fine
+# 3D still works fine, 2D Grease pencil style does not

-for 2D only, I am unable so far to get this working with Grease Pencil styles/Pose Library's new access method
+regarding 2D Grease Pencil, I am unable so far to get this working with Grease Pencil styles/Pose Library's new access method
 <b>3D Still Works Fine.</b> If you have any insights, or would like to take over this plugin, please let me know.
 Feel free to open an Issue